 It’s such a simple, common sense idea—and yet no one else has been doing it, a finding that shocked Myrick as his team did its research.
 “I think it’s circular,” he says.
 “Why was nobody doing it?
 Because young families with children weren’t coming to city council meetings saying ‘Hey, you should did this.’”

-Consider this: Of the 16 Philadelphia City Council meetings posted online for May 2019 in Philly, all of them are at hours that would require anyone caring at home for a baby or toddler not yet in school to find childcare, or to bring their child with them.
+Consider this: Of the Philadelphia City Council meetings that take place in person, all of them are at hours that would require anyone caring at home for a baby or toddler not yet in school to find childcare, or to bring their child with them.
 That prospect is harrowing to many parents.
 And it’s not just Council meetings that matter.
 Hannah Sassaman, policy director at Philly’s Media Mobilizing Project, argues that childcare should also be available at all points of civic engagement—like courts.